-I recommend a basket muzzle, which allows your dog to pant, drink, and take treats while wearing it.
+We recommend a basket muzzle, which allows your dog to pant, drink, and take treats while wearing it!

 If your dog will only be wearing the muzzle for a few minutes (say, for a nail trim or short vet exam), it should be big enough for them to open their mouth comfortably.
 (Like the example above.)

 If your dog will need to wear the muzzle for extended periods (during playtimes, around the house for an hour, on long walks, etc.), it should be big enough that they can fully open-mouth pant while wearing it.

 Metal and leather muzzles are often heavier, but more biteproof.
 Biothane and other plastic muzzles tend to be lighter (and a good choice for dogs who are not delivering severe bites).

 What are some popular brands?

 Different muzzle brands and styles will fit different dogs best.
 Some popular ones are: